What is Platinum 850? Is it Real and What is its Worth?

 What is Platinum 850?
 Conclusion

-Platinum 850 is a platinum alloy containing 85% pure platinum and 15% other metals like palladium or copper.
-While less pure than platinum 950 or 900, it remains a high-quality, more affordable option for jewelry making.
+Platinum 850 is a high-quality platinum alloy consisting of 85% pure platinum and 15% other metals like palladium or copper.

 References: